6RD not working in latest snapshots

 I'm not exactly sure what information you need to help correct this....to be honest setting up the 6RD connection to Charter took all of 5 minutes and has "just worked" since then, but I'm happy to update my system and provide the results of whatever commands you need me to run or to provide remote access tot he firewall for some testing.

-#5 Updated by Captain Haddock almost 6 years ago
+#5 Updated by Captain Haddock about 6 years ago

 I just tried this out on: